PacktPublishing/Hands-On-Microservices-Monitoring-and-Testing/README.md

 ## Get to Know the Author
 **Dinesh Rajput**
-Dinesh Rajput is a founder of Dineshonjava (dot) com, a blog for Spring and Java techies.
+is a founder of Dineshonjava (dot) com, a blog for Spring and Java techies.
 He is a Spring enthusiast and a Pivotal Certified Spring Professional.
 He has written two best-selling books, Spring 5 Design Patterns and Mastering Spring Boot 2.0.
 Mastering Spring Boot 2.0 is the Amazon #1 best-selling book on Java.
 He has more than 10 years of experience with various aspects of Spring and cloud-native development, such as REST APIs and microservice architecture.

 He is currently working as an architect at a leading company.
 He has worked as a tech lead at Bennett, Coleman & Co.
 Ltd, and Paytm.